alainkaegi/pythonorama/data_structures/linked_lists.md

 `5`<br>`2`<br>`7`

-would be represented like this:
+would be esented like this:

 ![_top contains a reference to a Node.
 That Node has item 5 and next is a reference to the Node below it.
 The second node has item 2 and next is a reference to the third Node.
 The third node has item 7 and next is a reference to None.](linked_stack.svg)